Nourtrabelsi4/Light_Control/README.md

-# Light_Control
+# Light_Control_on_STM32
-Following our session on STM microcontrollers and the Internet of Things, we'd like to demonstrate what we've learned by applying these concepts to a Light Controller project.
-This project will showcase how we can control an LED based on its surrounding light environment.
+After completing a session on STM microcontrollers and the Internet of Things (IoT), I applied what I learned to a Light Controller project using STM32.
+The project demonstrated how an LED can be controlled by detecting and responding to changes in the surrounding light environment, highlighting key IoT and embedded system concepts